SEED-platform/seed-website/docs/user_doc_data_import.md

     Default matching fields for **Tax Lots** include:

     - Jurisdiction Tax Lot ID

+    **Although additional matching fields can be selected, note that matching fields cannot be unselected once data is imported.
+Therefore, it is important to review your matching field criteria prior to importing data for the first time.** The addition of a matching field will trigger a round of matching and merging of records, similar to the process that occurs during data import.

     ![alt_text](images/Column Settings Matching Fields.png "Column Settings Matching Fields")